sydney0zq/hypotheses/posts/2018-03-07-How-to-debug-a-model-from-scratch.md

 <br>
 > Note: PyTorch backward function works very well.
 You could compute `forward(inputs, targets)` and check `inputs.grad` value to ensure your implementation.

+### Training stucks on specified iteration

+In my training stage, I found sometimes my model will stuck on some specified iteration but the it still occupy CPU resource.
+Under this situtation, the best way to solve this issue is that comment module by module, line by line.
+But note you should be sure you could reproduce the same issue precisely.

 ### Firstly, overfit on one sample

 First of everything all, you should overfit your model on one single model to determine your **learning rate**, **size average bool**, **epoch number**.
 You must overfit your model on this single example.